 CWRU EMS is dedicated to high level basic life support care.
 Every crew has at least two Ohio Certified Emergency Medical Technician and another support crew member with a minimum of AHA CPR for Healthcare Providers certification.
 If the CWRU EMS crew determines advance life support is required such as cardiac monitoring or IV drugs, CWRU EMS can contact Cleveland EMS or Cleveland Heights Fire Department for advanced care.

-During the semester, the ambulance crews are run in 12-hour shifts.
-CWRU EMS runs from 8 pm to 8 am the next morning during weekdays and all day during the weekends and Friday.
+During the semester, the ambulance crews are run from 5 pm to 8 am the next morning between Monday and Thursday and all day during the weekends and Friday.
+While CWRU EMS is not in service during weekdays, off-duty EMTs can still respond to medical emergency dispatched through Active911 phone app.

 CWRU EMS provides emergency treatment and transport at no cost.
 If you are call for an ambulance, CWRU EMS will not charge you.
 However, there is an hourly fee for special event coverage.